simplyhexagonal/short-unique-id/README.md

 ### New Features 🥳

-We have added the ability to generate UUIDs that contain a timestamp which can be extracted:
+The ability to generate UUIDs that contain a timestamp which can be extracted:

 ```js
 const uid = new ShortUniqueId();